 - Next, you will need to make the sweet pecan topping for the sweet potato casserole.
 To do this combine crushed pecans, melted butter, brown sugar and flour in a bowl and stir until everything is evenly coated.

 - Place on top of the sweet potato mixture in an even layer and you are done!
 This pecan topping is my family’s favorite part!
 So don’t skimp on it!
 Yes it is a bunch of sugar and butter but, that is what makes it wonderful!

 - Now the southern sweet potato casserole is ready to go into the oven!
 You will then bake the sweet potato casserole for about 20 minutes until you can see the sides bubbling.

 Check out the Southern Sweet Potato Casserole Recipe Video for a more detailed look at prep!

 Tips From Grammy for the Perfect Sweet Potato Casserole

-My grandma has been making this southern sweet potato casserole since she was a little girl with her mom.
+My grandma has been making this southern sweet potato casserole with pecans since she was a little girl with her mom.
 Therefore, she has gotten really, really good at it.
-Every year my family and I look forward to having her classic sweet potato casserole while gathered around the Thanksgiving table.
-Although my grandma has passed the recipe down to my mom and I, we never can make the sweet potato casserole as perfect as my grandma does.
+Every year my family and I look forward to having her classic sweet potato casserole with pecans while gathered around the Thanksgiving table.
+Although my grandma has passed the casserole recipe down to my mom and I, we never can make the southern sweet potato casserole as perfect as my grandma does.
 She has that special touch that we will never have.
-Here are some things that my grandma does every time she makes this southern casserole recipe.
+Here are some things that my grandma does every time she makes this sweet potato casserole recipe.